 Clothes, CVs, Careers, Coaching, and Confidence

-When I asked style and confidence coach Loulou Storey for her tips on how to create a great work wardrobe, where to shop, and how to put together a great look for an interview, she said to start with the clothes that you already own.
+When I asked style and confidence coach Loulou Storey for her tips on creating a great work wardrobe, where to shop, and how to put together a great look for an interview, she said to start with the clothes you already own.

 She's down-to-earth and practical.
 I like her type of advice.